microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityUserSecurityProfile.md

 ### -VendorInformation
 securityVendorInformation
-To construct, see NOTES section for VENDORINFORMATION properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for VENDORINFORMATION properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphSecurityVendorInformation